gettyshima/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files are not changed
-12-directory_permissions : create directory with specified permission 13-change_group : changes group owner to school
+12-directory_permissions : create directory with specified permission 13-change_group : changes group owner to school 100-change_owner_and_group : change the owner to vincet and group to staff for all files and directories in pwd